Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/awsVulnerabilities.md

-# STEP 4: AWS inspector Vulnerability Configurations (Optional)
+# STEP 4: AWS inspector vulnerability configurations (Optional)

 **This step is optional.**